Skip to Content

 The lever spring gets weak and leaves the sensor in the open position which prevents starting.

-Check wiring to sensors for chafing and that the connectors are secure and free from corrosion.
+Check wiring to sensors for chafing and that the connectors are secure and corrosion-free.

 Check Control Module